-For more information or to file a grievance or report of sexual misconduct, please see the "Student Complaint, Grievance and Appeal Procedure" in the SWTJC Student Handbook or contact Margot Mata, Title IX Coordinator, in the Rodolfo & Dolores Flores Student Services Building at the Uvalde SWTJC Campus.
-Phone: (830) 591-7223.
+For more information or to file a grievance or report of sexual misconduct, please see the "Student Complaint, Grievance and Appeal Procedure" in the SWTJC Student Handbook or visit or call the Director of Human Resources/Title IX Administrator in the Rodolfo & Dolores Flores Student Services Building at the Uvalde SWTJC Campus.
+Phone: (830) 591-7330.